cybertron-framework/spring-jpa/README.md

 # spring-jpa
-Support for creating native query and set result to bean
+Support for creating native query and setting result to bean